Posted on: February 8, 2013

 Fans can take advantage of the Arizona sunshine and rent a paddleboard from Tempe Boat Rentals.
 After a quick lesson, this fun sport can give visitors a golden tan and a workout all at once.
 Kayaks, pedal boats, hydrobikes and other boats are also available.
 Prices range from $15 per hour for a 2-person pedal boat or single kayak to $20 per hour for a paddleboard to $75 per hour for an electric surrey or pontoon boat.

 Get your hiking boots on and enjoy the great outdoors.
 South Mountain Park/Preserve provides never ending beautiful scenery and sometimes challenging, hiking and mountain bike trails.
 For a shorter hike that can prove to be just as challenging, try Tempe’s own Hayden Butte, more popularly known as “A” Mountain.
-This short hike is located in the heart of the Mill Avenue District and offers amazing views of Tempe and Phoenix.
+This short hike is located in the heart of Downtown Tempe and offers amazing views of Tempe and Phoenix.

 Plan your next vacation with the Tempe Visitor's Guide.